 The energy conversion efficiency of a solar cell is defined as the ratio of the electric power generated by the solar cell to the incident sunlight energy into the solar cell per time.
 The current world consumption of electric energy is around 12-13 TW and the earth receives more solar energy in one hour than the energy used globally in one year, considering the solar constant 1.7×10^5 TW at the top of the earth's atmosphere [1].
 However the solar energy incidence, around 1 kW/m2, is quite dilute and thus a vast area of energy converters would be required to meet the world's energy consumption.
-Therefore high efficiency solar energy conversion is crucial.
-Solar cells, also called photovoltaics, are devices that convert sunlight energy into electricity by the photovoltaic effect discovered by the French scientist Henri Becquerel in 1839.
-Electron-hole pairs are generated by the energy of the incident photons overcoming the energy bandgap of the photovoltaic material to make a current flow according to the built-in potential slope in the material.
+Therefore high efficiency solar energy into electricity by the photovoltaic effect discovered by the French scientist Henri Becquerel in 1839.
+Electron-hole pairs are generated by the energy of the incident photons overcoming the energy bandgap of the material.
 Solar cells have been recognized as an important alternative power source especially since the oil crises in the 1970s.
 Solar cells are also promising as a carbon-free energy source to suppress the global warming.